arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 - [**ArduinoModbus**](https://github.com/arduino-libraries/ArduinoModbus)
 - [**ArduinoRS485**](https://github.com/arduino-libraries/ArduinoRS485)

 You can easily install the libraries through the Library Manager of the Arduino IDE.
-The IDE's Library manager can be accessed using the **ctrl+shif+i** shortcut, by navigating to **Tools > Manage Libraries...**, or by navigating to the IDE's left panel and selecting the Library Manager icon (third option from the top).
+The IDE's Library manager can be accessed using the **ctrl + shift + i** shortcut, by navigating to **Tools > Manage Libraries...**, or by navigating to the IDE's left panel and selecting the Library Manager icon (third option from the top).

 ### Connecting the Opta™ Over Ethernet LAN